-D. Exams (75% of the final grade):
+D. Exams:

 How many exams will be given?
 There will be three Unit Exams (each worth 25 % of the final grade) and one cumulative Final Exam (worth 25 % of the final grade).
-The highest three scores out of the four exams will be counted towards the final grade, and the lowest score dropped at the end of the semester.
-You are not required to take the cumulative Final Exam if you already took the 3 Unit Exams.
+The highest three scores out of the four exams will be counted towards the final grade, and the lowest score will be dropped at the end of the semester.
+You are not required to take the cumulative Final Exam if you have already taken the 3 Unit Exams.